 On October 27, 2009, Defendants moved for summary judgment on the ART's claims.
 On June 27, 2011, the District Court granted Defendants' summary judgment motion and judgment was entered on June 28, 2011.
 The ART timely filed its notice of appeal to the Court of Appeals for the Second Circuit.
-The appeal is being briefed.
+The appeal has not been briefed while the parties await a decision on Defendants' motion to seal appellate filings.